HomeOnMars/pyCSL2HMapGen/README.md

 However, if you
 1) prefer not to signing up for mapbox (required for the above method), and
 2) know how to use `python`,

-then you can use my code to do more-or-less the same by following the following steps:
+then you can use my code to do more-or-less the same, by following the following steps:

 #### Step 0: Install python
 Use pip or Anaconda (or whatever) to install the required dependencies: